 And finally, I think Panama City makes for an excellent springboard into the nearby areas and other places to visit in Panama.

 So, what should you see and do when you’re in Panama City?
 To get the most out of your stay, I do have a few tips and recommendations.

 The Panama Canal is definitely worth seeing, which was a marvel of engineering when it was first built.
 Be sure to pick a time when ships are passing through as this will make it a lot more interesting (check the transit schedule in advance).

-Within the city there are a number of worthwhile sights besides Casco Viejo.
+Within the city, there are a number of worthwhile sights besides Casco Viejo.
 I liked hiking to the top of Ancon Hill for a great vista of the city.
-I liked getting seafood at the Mercado De Marisco Cinta Constera as well.
+I also liked getting seafood at the Mercado De Marisco Cinta Constera.
 On the weekends, it’s jam-packed with Panamanians gorging on fresh catch from the adjacent harbor.

 There aren’t that many museums, but one not to miss is the Biomuseo.
-The building is designed by Frank Gehry, and the museum focuses on the geology and biodiversity of Panama.
+The building was designed by Frank Gehry, and the museum focuses on the geology and biodiversity of Panama.

-These highlights you can cover in about a day.
+These highlights you can cover in about one day.